Robert Mullan

-Robert Mullan (also Bob Mullan) is a British film director, writer and producer.
-He is also an author.
+Robert Mullan was a British film director, author, writer and producer.
 He wrote and directed Letters to Sofija, Gitel and We Will Sing.

-He has produced over 40 documentaries, for the BBC, Granada, Anglia Television, Channel4 and for broadcasters outside the UK.
+He produced over 40 documentaries, for the BBC, Granada, Anglia Television, Channel4 and for broadcasters outside the UK.

-His latest film is Mad to Be Normal, a biography of R. D. Laing with David Tennant in the lead role.
+His last film was Mad to Be Normal, a biography of R. D. Laing with David Tennant in the lead role.